top1944/duckuments/docs/17_setup/2_0_7_rc_control_from_remote.md

 Prerequisites:

-* You can run the joystick demo from the Raspberry PI.
+* You can run the joystick demo from the Raspberry Pi.

 See: The procedure is documented in [](#rc-control).